 No, not the kind that gloms onto your gloves and toque, making you wish your eyeglasses were equipped with windshield wipers . . .
 First “sticking” snow means snow that will stick around until spring.

 I have been laid low with a nasty flu bug, courtesy of the Thanksgiving Weekend, the past two weeks.
+The flu is one of the worst winter illnesses.
+It really impacts your immune system, making you feel down and unhappy.
+There are so many horrible symptoms too, such as coughs and sore throats.
+Thankfully, there are lozenges from Quantum Health that can take away some of the pain that these symptoms cause.
+The flu is awful and I can’t wait to get rid of it.
 Anyone know what the saying ‘Under The Weather’ means?
 Everyone knows what it feels like to be so sick even your eyelashes hurt, but . . .where did that saying come from?
 I’ve been “under-the-covers” [shaking with chills and fever], “under-nourished” [who the heck feels like cooking??], “under the influence” [cold/flu meds] and “under-productive” [oh crud, most chores can wait] . . .but “under the weather”?
 How does one actually DO that??

 My mind wanders . . .probably due to my brain being squished by all that SNOT still in my head . . .Ewwwwww.